bastianluk/MFFUK/Modern database systems/notes.md

 3. Physical
    - How logical database structures are implemented in a specific technical environment
      - e.g., data files, index structures, …

-### Relational model

-historically the pressumed be all end all model

-Advantages:
- - Simplicity
-   - of the model
-   - of the respective query language
- - After so many years mature and verified database management systems (DBMSs)
- - Strong mathematical background
- - …

-Basic idea:
- - Storing of object and their mutual associations in tables (relations)
-   - A relation R from X to Y is a subset of the Cartesian product X × Y.
- - Row in a table (member of relation) = object/association
- - Column (attribute) = attribute of an object/association
- - Table (relational) schema = name of the schema + list of attributes and their types
- - Schema of a relational database = set of relational schemas

 ### History